Bug #5297

 The only solution in my case was to comment out line 30 in /opt/rhodecode/store/hgp03jrdni84hg60af1pw36swfwq3rm4-python2.7-mercurial-4.4.2/lib/python2.
 7/site-packages/mercurial/crecord.py.

-Updated by Marcin Kuzminski [CTO] over 2 years ago
+Updated by Marcin Kuzminski [CTO] about 6 years ago

 Did you restart whole supervisord?